 Meet Braydon.
 Braydon is currently completing his Bachelor of Arts in Journalism and Philosophy.
 Braydon’s dream is to one-day work in radio.
 Dragon Naturally Speaking is turning this dream into a reality.

 Meet Randy who is passionate about studying Social Sciences because it looks at the patterns and social structures within society.
-Speech -to-text and voice dictation technology has enabled Randy to excel in her degree.
+Text-to-speech and voice dictation technology has enabled Randy to excel in her degree.
 Using this technology, she has overcome the challenges with reading and writing.

 Duncan highlights a range of technologies that have supported him in his Masters of Social Work and his day-to-day life - technologies such as JAWS, KNFB Reader and Victor Reader Stream.